 Inexpensive

 The best lifting apps are relatively inexpensive when compared to the alternative.
-While nothing will quite replace a gym workout with a personal trainer or coach, weight training apps can get close, while coming in much less expensive than the cost of a personal training session.
+While nothing will quite replace a gym workout with a personal trainer or coach, weight training apps can get close, while coming in much less expensive than a personal training session.

 RELATED: Home Gym vs Gym Membership